-Our exhibits are mostly visual, so visitors with limited hearing can enjoy almost all the fun.
-Before showtime, we recommend reading the printed version of the Camera Obscura show – available (in English) just outside the entrance to the show.
+- Our exhibits are mostly visual, so visitors with limited hearing can enjoy almost all the fun.

-If you are visiting with a carer they will receive a free carer ticket.
-If you are visiting independently but are concerned you will not be able to experience all of our exhibits, let our team know about your requirements when you arrive and you’ll get 10% off your ticket price.
+- If you are concerned you will not be able to experience all of our exhibits, please contact us in advance to discuss your requirements and reserve discounted tickets at 10% off your ticket price.

-- Please be aware that some exhibits need darkness to work properly.
+- Be aware that some exhibits need darkness to work properly.
 Our kick-along stools can also present a trip hazard.